-(b) The timelines for resolving complaints are as follow- All complaints that indicate that a beneficiary's health and/or welfare are at immediate risk are addressed within 24 hours or next business day of the receipt of the complaint.
-Complaints pertaining to Medicaid eligibility determination and denial or reduction of service are addressed within five seven (7) business days; all other complaints are addressed within ten business days and resolved within thirty (30) days of the receipt of the complaint.
-If the complaint remains unresolved after the third week, it is forwarded to Project Manager of the EPPDB for his/ her intervention.
-If after thirty (30) days the complaint remains unresolved, it is forwarded to the Project Manager for the Division of Long-Term care for his/ her intervention.
-Complainants are also informed upon the initiation of the complaint of the right to a fair hearing and how to obtain one.

-(c) When a beneficiary or advocate authorized by the beneficiary contacts the LTCA, the complaint is documented and logged into Complaints Log system and assigned to one of several staff persons in the LTCA for investigation and resolution.
+- (b) The timelines for resolving complaints are as follows.
+All complaints that indicate that a beneficiary's health and/or welfare are at immediate risk are addressed within 24 48 business hours of receipt.
+Complaints pertaining to Medicaid eligibility determination and denial or reduction of service are addressed within five (5) ten (10) business days; all other complaints are addressed within ten business days and resolved within thirty (30) days of the receipt of the complaint remains unresolved after the third week, it is forwarded to Project Manager of the EPPDB for his mer intervention.
+If after thirty (30) days the complaint remains unresolved, it is forwarded to the Project Manager for the Division of Long-Term care for his/her intervention.
+Complainants are also informed upon the initiation of the complaint of the right to a fair hearing and how to obtain one. - (c) When a beneficiary or advocate authorized by the beneficiary contacts the PDB, the complaint is documented and logged into Complaints Log system and assigned to one of several staff persons in PDB for investigation and resolution.
 These staff investigate and use a variety of processes and mechanisms to resolve the complaint, depending upon the nature of the complaint.
 These processes and mechanisms include, but are not limited to: interviewing the beneficiary, beneficiary representative, service provider, and others with knowledge of the problem to obtain a clear understanding of the problem; reviewing the beneficiary's service records and provider documentation; and reviewing billing records.
-Once the problem is well understood, staff can take a number of actions as appropriate including: directing the provider to develop (to be approved by staff in the LTCA and implement a corrective action; assisting the beneficiary to choose another provider and transfer to that provider; referring the situation to Adult Protective Services; referring the situation to the DHCF Division of Program Integrity when instances of provider fraud or abuse are suspected; and referring complainants to the fair hearing process when certain complaints are not addressed to their satisfaction or involve issues pertaining to eligibility for or denial of services.
-The LTCA informs all complainants that filing a grievance or complaint is not a prerequisite for a fair hearing, and informs the complainant of his or her right to request a "fair hearing if: the request for Medicaid eligibility is denied or not acted upon promptly; Medicaid eligibility is terminated or suspended; or the complainant believes a request for a service has been wrongfully denied, reduced, or not acted upon promptly.
+Once the problem is well understood, staff can take a number of actions as appropriate including: directing the provider to develop (to be approved by staff in the PDB) and implement a corrective action; assisting the beneficiary to see another provider and transfer to that provider; referring the situation to Adult Protective Services; referring the situation to the DHCF Division of Program Integrity when instances of provider fraud or abuse are suspected; and referring complainants to the fair hearing process when certain complaints are not addressed to their satisfaction or involve issues pertaining to eligibility for or denial of services.
+PDB informs all complainants that filing a grievance or complaint is not a prerequisite for a fair hearing, and informs the complainant of his or her right to request a "fair hearing if: the request for Medicaid eligibility is denied or not acted upon promptly; Medicaid eligibility is terminated or suspended; or the complainant believes a request for a service has been wrongfully denied, reduced, or not acted upon promptly.

 The OHCOBR is comprised of two legislative requirements, the Ombudsman's Program (D.C.
-Code § 7-2071.01 et seq.), and the Grievance Procedures for Health Benefit Plans (D.C.
-Code § 44-301.01 et seq).
-In February, 2008, the

-D.C.
-Medical Assistance Administration of the D.C.
+Code § 7-2071.0 and the Grievance Procedures for Health Benefit Plans (D.C.
+Code § 44-301 February, 2008, the D.C.
+Medicar Assistance Administration of the D.C.
 Department of Health (DOH) became a separate, cabinet-level agency, DHCF, for the administration of the Medicaid program (D.C.
-Code § 7-771.01 et seq.) and obtained jurisdiction over matters pertaining to both requirements.
+Code § 7-77 odd obtained jurisdiction over matters pertaining to both requirements.
 These laws, regulations, and policies pertaining to complaints and grievances are available to CMS upon request.